TopAgrume/decolor/README.md

 How to use Decolor ?

 - Use the command make without any argument.
-- Then type ./main.
+- Then type ./decolor.
-- An interface will now appear.
+- An interface will now appear and allow you to modify and create some images.